Getting Around Rhodes – Transport Overview & Local Tips

 • Ixia → Old Town: €8–12

-If you plan to rely on taxis during your stay, my Rhodes Taxi Prices – Full Guide with Prices (2025–2026) shows real airport fares, resort routes, and what locals actually pay.
+If you plan to rely on taxis during your stay, my Rhodes Taxi Prices 2026 – Don’t Overpay!
+Airport Fares, Resort Transfers & Real Costs shows real airport fares, resort routes, and what locals actually pay — and if you're comparing alternatives, you may also want to check my Best Guided Tours in Rhodes for organised transport and sightseeing options.

 ✓ Cash preferred